bodhi91/ChipletPartition/README.md

 # ChipletPart

 **ChipletPart** is an efficient framework designed for partitioning driven by chiplets technology.
 It aids in organizing and optimizing the design and layout of chiplets within a semiconductor module.
-An example of an SoC netlist is the [Mempool testcase](https://github.com/bodhi91/ChipletPart/blob/main/MempoolGroupFromMempoolPaper.png) refered to as [35] from our submission.
+An example of an SoC netlist is the [Mempool testcase](https://github.com/bodhi91/ChipletPart/blob/main/MempoolGroupFromMempoolPaper.png) referred to as [35] from our submission.

 ## DISCLAIMER ##
 This repository exists for the sole purpose of a double blinded ISPD publication review.